Don't plead guilty to a DUI or drunk driving charge!

 If you're like most people charged with drunk driving, you may be experiencing emotions like guilt, embarrassment, shame, or anger.

 Call me, discuss my fee, and let me assess your case today.
-You can call me direct on (877) OWI-LAWS or you can complete the free online case review and I'll contact you.
+You can call me direct on (877) OWI-LAWS or my cell at (248) 752-5663 or you can complete the free online case review and I'll contact you.